 In the town of Groveland, Fork and Love is something you would not expect to find.
-The food here is fresh, interesting and well prepared, with an interior that looks like you walked into a gastropub in San Francisco.
-The wood tones, copper metal chairs, and full drink menu is a welcome addition to the small town, and the food follows with unique dishes and massive flavors.
+The food here is fresh, interesting, and well prepared, with an interior that looks like you walked into a gastropub in San Francisco.
+The wood tones, copper metal chairs, and full drink menu is a welcome addition to the small town, and the food follows with unique dishes and exciting flavors.
 This spot is one you shouldn’t pass up when looking for a good meal on the way to Yosemite.
 Here is all the info.

 - Cost: $15 – $20